lucasrcosta/facebook-js-ads-sdk/README.md

 ### Access Token

 To instantiate an Api object you will need a valid [access token](https://developers.facebook.com/docs/marketing-api/authentication) for an app with the `ads_management` permission.
 A quick way to obtaining a short-lived token is using the [Graph API Explorer](https://developers.facebook.com/tools/explorer/).
-Intantiate the API using the token:
+Instantiate the API using the token:

 ```javaScript
 const FacebookAdsApi = require('facebook-ads-sdk').FacebookAdsApi;